seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 p_val
 ```

-The $p$-value is 1.1102230246251565e-16, which is much smaller than the significance level, 0.05.
-Therefore, we conclude that $R^2$ is significant and that the fish height explains much of the variation in weight.
+In this example, the $p$-value is very close to 0, which is much less than the significance level of 0.05.
+Consequently, we conclude that $R^2$ is significant and that the height of the fish explains much of the variation in weight.